-Supervisors: Leonardo Rosado, Sébastien Rauch, João Patrício and Divia Jiménez
+Supervisors: Leonardo Rosado, Sébastien Rauch and Divia Jiménez

 Each student will prepare a report to address and expand on a specific aspect of their group project.
 The length should be maximum 2,500 words (include the number of words in your document), excluding abstract, tables and references (General writing guidelines can be found in the Course information module in Canvas.
-Specific guidelines will be discussed in the lecture Individual assignment guidelines).
+Specific guidelines will be discussed in the lecture Writing reports guidelines).